stentorium/stentor/api/reviews/stentor-models.api.md

 // Warning: (ae-missing-release-tag) "PodcastEpisode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface PodcastEpisode extends RSSFeedItem, Audio {
+export interface PodcastEpisode extends RSSFeedItem, Audio_2 {
     // (undocumented)
     type: PodcastEpisodeType;
 }